ugeneunipro/docs/content/phylogenetic-tree-viewer/working-with-clade/_index.md

 weight: 300
 ---

 # Working with Clade

-This paragraph describes how to select a clade and modify it’s appearance.
+This paragraph describes how to select a clade and modify its appearance.